Abhishek6290/Sales_dashboard_summary/README.md

 ---

 ## 🧠 Objective
-To build a simple interactive dashboard in **Power BI** to visualize sales performance over time, by region, and by product category.
+To build a simple interactive dashboard in **Power BI** to visualise sales performance over time, by region, and by product category.

 ---